qbrilliance/qristal-integrations/README.md

 # QB SDK - Integrations

 ## Description
-This is a collection of usability enhancements for QB SDK to enable interoperability with other IDEs, workflow orchestrators, and high productivity technical software environments.
+This is a collection of scripts and enhancements for Qristal to enable interoperability with other IDEs, workflow orchestrators, and high productivity technical software environments.

 ## Directory structure
 - docker - contains build scripts for Docker containers
 - jupyterlab
+- nextflow
+- tests
 - theia
 - vscode
-- nextflow
-- tests

 ## License
 [Apache 2.0](LICENSE)